Tuesday, 2 December 2025

 “After you’d been slipped the mickey?”

 “Yeah, the Mickey.
 Laugh.
-One of these huge bruisers were called Mickey.”
+One of these huge bruisers was called Mickey.”

 “What?”